pujasaha2020/proteomics/datasets/proteomics_sleepdebt/README.md

 - The dataset is named as `{input*version}\_with_sleep_debt*{date_of_generation}\_PS.csv`.
 The file will be saved to box at:
   `archives/sleep_debt/SleepDebt_Data/dataset_with_sleepdebt_at_clocktime/`.

+## How sleepdebt is extracted at specific time

 To understand how the sleepdebt at specific time is extracted for each protocol, please read the documentation in `day5_study.py`.
 Pretty much same format is followed for other studies.

+IMPORTANT: once you run "run_analysis.py" on new/updated dataset, gets the number of subjects and samples in each study from get_no_of_subjects_samples().
+Then update that in box `protocol.yaml` --> `title` line.
+No need to update `protocol.yaml` in github.
+The code always reads it from box directly.